 As quoted from the PBS "History Detectives" Website:

 "A man in Benicia, CA owns a 1932 Ford roadster that, upon purchase, had an engine too powerful for normal driving.
 Our contributor suspects his car was used for dry-lake racing, a sport that had its heyday in Southern California in the 1930’s, and 1940s.

 In 1932, although America was in the midst of the Depression, Henry Ford forged ahead, designing a new model ’32 car with the first powerful V8 engine affordable to the masses.
 Was our contributor’s car among the popular hot rods raced out at the dry lakes?

 History Detectives high-tails it to California to investigate one of the most iconic hot rods of all time."

 AND, when they got there, one of the experts they made sure to check with was the Legendary GENE WINFIELD !

 Here's Gene's current Bonneville contender...all I can say is "WoW !"

 (Photo courtesy of the Car Domain Blog website)

 IF YOU DON'T HAVE David Grant's comprehensive volume on GENE WINFIELD you better get a copy !
 Check-out one of your local bookseller's or go to Amazon.com

-SPECIAL NOTE: See my complete Review of Gene's book in the "Hot Off The Press" Section.
+SPECIAL NOTE: See my complete Review of this book, and other books about Gene, in the "Hot Off The Press" Section...
 Just click-on here ...and you're on your way !
 JK